Some links in this post may be affiliate links

 Bengal Fig requires regular pruning to keep it neat, reduce pests and diseases and also encourage a bushy growth.
 Repotting is only needed when it becomes pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.

-Use tepid (room temperature water).
+Use tepid (room temperature water) to prevent stunted growth and leaf drop.
 Make sure that the water is chlorine-free to avoid getting brown spots on the leaves.
-Learn more on how to water indoor plants correctly.

-Feed your Ficus Audrey monthly during the growing period (spring and summer.) with a balanced, water-soluble fertilizer for a lush growth.
 Do not feed in the cold season (fall and winter) as growth is minimal and feeding at this time can lead to fertilizer burn resulting in brown leaf tips and edges.

 Avoid frequent repotting as it prefers to be pot-bound.
 Repot only when it has outgrown its current pot; when roots begin to grow through the drainage holes.

-Use a pot 1-2 size larger and one that has a drainage hole to prevent the soil from getting soggy.
+Use a pot 1-2 size larger that has a drainage hole to prevent the soil from getting soggy.
 Never allow the roots to sit in soggy soil as it may lead to leaf drop and root-rot.

 For a large Bengal Fig which may be difficult to handle, annually replenish the top 2-4 inches of soil with fresh soil.
 Check out these pots with drainage holes on Amazon.